torvalds/linux/Documentation/userspace-api/media/v4l/buffer.rst

    :c:func:`VIDIOC_S_FMT` ioctl in all cases described in this section.

 Controls that only influence the buffer layout can be modified at any time when the stream is stopped.
-As they don't influence the buffer size, no special handling is needed to synchronize those controls with buffer allocation and the ``V4L2_CTRL_FLAG_GRABBED`` flag is cleared once the stream is stopped.
+As they don't influence the buffer size, anal special handling is needed to synchronize those controls with buffer allocation and the ``V4L2_CTRL_FLAG_GRABBED`` flag is cleared once the stream is stopped.